What Is The Performance Ceiling of My Classifier? Utilizing Category-Wise Influence Functions for Pareto Frontier Analysis: Introduction

-In this paper, we focus on the multi-class classification setting: given a training set, a validation set, and a classification model, we aim to answer two key questions from the data perspective: (1) has the classifier already reached its maximum potential performance, and (2) if not, how can its performance be further improved?
-Importantly, the notion of “improvement” in our work does not simply refer to an increase in overall accuracy.
-Instead, we adopt a \textit{Pareto improvement} perspective: we seek performance gains where every class benefits, avoiding tradeoff scenarios in which some classes improve at the expense of others.
-We summarize our contributions as follows: \begin{itemize}[wide=10pt, leftmargin=*, nosep] \item We tackle a fundamental yet largely overlooked question: “\textit{What is the performance ceiling of a classifier?}” Specifically, we determine whether a given classifier has already reached its maximum potential performance and, if not, how it can be further improved. \item We introduce category-wise\footnote{We use the terms \textit{category} and \textit{class} interchangeably throughout the paper.} influence functions to assess the model’s Pareto frontier on each category and systematically analyze its performance ceiling.
-Leveraging these influence scores, we further propose a linear programming–based sample reweighting framework to achieve Pareto performance improvements across classes of interest. \item We validate our category-wise influence functions on synthetic and benchmark datasets and present detailed case studies showing how to determine whether a classifier has reached its performance ceiling using our linear programming–based sample reweighting framework. \end{itemize}
+\begin{itemize}[wide=10pt, leftmargin=*, nosep] \item We tackle a fundamental yet largely overlooked question: “\textit{What is the performance ceiling of a classifier?}” Specifically, we determine whether a given classifier has already reached its maximum potential performance and, if not, how it can be further improved. \item We introduce category-wise\footnote{We use the terms \textit{category} and \textit{class} interchangeably throughout the paper.} influence functions to assess the model’s Pareto frontier on each category for the analysis on performance ceiling.
+Leveraging these influence scores, we further propose a linear programming–based sample reweighting framework to achieve Pareto performance improvements across classes of interest. \item We validate our category-wise influence functions on both synthetic and benchmark datasets and present detailed case studies showing how to determine whether a classifier has reached its performance ceiling using our linear programming–based sample reweighting framework to enable targeted model refinement. \end{itemize}